Lewis Hamilton reflects on 'pretty terrible' Monaco GP qualifying with big challenge now ahead in race

 By James Galloway

-Lewis Hamilton admitted his Mercedes car felt "pretty terrible" on Saturday after his worst qualifying result for nearly three years leaves him facing what he believes will be an "almost impossible" task to make up big ground in the race.
+Lewis Hamilton admitted his Mercedes car felt "pretty terrible" after his worst qualifying result for nearly three years leaves him facing what he believes will be an "almost impossible" task to make up big ground in Sunday's race.

 Qualifying outside the top six for the first time since July 2018 on the hardest Formula 1 track on which to overtake, Hamilton was absent from the fight for the leading positions all the way through Saturday's final practice and qualifying action amid a lack of grip from his W12 car.